How to Befriend a Reindeer in Alaska

 “It takes two things to be a boss reindeer – one is a set of antlers and the other is an attitude, ” Jane explains.

 Even though Ruby happens to be their smallest reindeer, she’s definitely the boss.
-What she lacks in size she makes up for in attitude and presence.
+What she lacks in size, she makes up for in attitude and presence.

-This means that Ruby was put on a lead rope and we would be using her to ‘control’ the herd.
+This means that Ruby was put on a lead rope, and we would be using her to ‘control’ the herd.
 Yet I really question how much control we had in reality!

 Walking with Reindeer in a Boreal Forest

-We slowly wandered through the beautiful boreal forest around Jane’s property and the reindeer simply followed along grazing, it felt surreal – and so much better than the Bergner’s Department Store basement!
+We slowly wandered through the beautiful boreal forest around Jane’s property, and the reindeer simply followed along grazing.
+It felt surreal – and so much better than the Bergner’s Department Store basement!

 We each took turns ushering Boss Ruby along on the lead.
 She stayed in the back and seemed to keep everyone in line.
-If they got too far away from her you knew that shortly they would all come running…and this was your chance to have nerves of steel.
+If they got too far away from her, you knew that shortly they would all come running…and this was your chance to have nerves of steel.

 Cookies and…

 And just like at Santa’s house, Jane served us cookies and lemonade (milk isn’t quite as enticing as lemonade in the Alaskan summer!).
 We sat and talked about reindeer, antlers, breeding, and personalities.
 Jane even read us a reindeer book.
-I felt as if I were 8 all over again.
+I felt as if I were eight all over again.

 On Ruby, Olive, Jasper, Rufus, Daisy, Buttercup, and Rocky Cupcake!